muksis/to-do-list/README.md

-# to-do-list
+# ToDo List
-first CRUD project on ReactJS
+A project for MIT xPRO.
+First CRUD project on ReactJS.